Navigating the file system

 Permissions and ownership

 The first field of information in the list above is the file type.
 A file is represented by a hyphen, -, and a directory is represented by the letter d.
-The rest of it shows the permission groups: owner, group, and others.
+In the examples above, we have only directories and no files.
+The rest of the field shows the permission groups: owner, group, and others.

 If a dash symbol appears in place of a character within a permission set, it signifies that the specific permission is denied.
 When creating a new file or directory, Linux automatically assigns initial permissions based on predefined rules.